|

 plants where it appears necessary.
 Plants that hang down should be

 placed in the higher crevices; this must be all thought out beforehand.
+As a matter of fact, the planting plan cannot be

 too thoroughly thought out in advance.
 At point after point it dovetails